December 26, 2024

 “We have to start thinking about public policies and the public policy component of the bill,” Purington said.
 He wondered if some of those costs should be “spread across as a tax instead of as a part of your electric bill.”

-The potential loss of federal clean energy funding with the incoming Trump administration will likely add a layer of difficulty for states looking to meet their climate goals without overburdening ratepayers.
+The potential loss of federal clean energy funding with the incoming Trump administration likely will add a layer of difficulty for states looking to meet their climate goals without overburdening ratepayers.

-Electricity bills can be a regressive funding mechanism to support public policy initiatives: Rising energy costs disproportionately affect low-income individuals, who are often forced to choose between paying energy bills and covering other essential needs like food and health care.
+Electricity bills can be a regressive funding mechanism to support public policy initiatives: Rising energy costs disproportionately affect low-income individuals, who often are forced to choose between paying energy bills and covering other essential needs like food and health care.

-Discount rates can only do so much to mitigate the issue, Medalova said, adding that rate pressures can drive up economy-wide living costs.
+Discount rates can do only so much to mitigate the issue, Medalova said, adding that rate pressures can drive up economy-wide living costs.
 “Whenever you give a discount, somebody else is picking up the weight of that bill.”

 North of the border, political uncertainty in Canada similarly threatens the availability of federal funding, said Monica Gattinger, a political studies professor at the University of Ottawa.
 Gattinger said public opinion shows climate change has been “dropping like a stone” in the public’s list of priorities, adding that a conservative government “would likely reverse many, if not all, of these policies.”